postmanlabs/postman-mcp-server/README.md

 To install the streamable HTTP Postman MCP Server in Visual Studio Code, click the install button or use the [Postman VS Code Extension](https://marketplace.visualstudio.com/items?itemName=Postman.postman-for-vscode).

-Afterwards, enable Agent mode, located by the Copilot chat textbox to start the server.

 **Note:** By default, the server provides 37 tools.
 Use full mode (`https://mcp.postman.com/mcp`) to access all 106 tools.

 #### Manual configuration